monero-project/monero-gui/README.md

 *Note*: Official GUI releases use monero-wallet-gui from this process alongside the supporting binaries (monerod, etc) from the [CLI deterministic builds](https://github.com/monero-project/monero/blob/release-v0.18/contrib/gitian/README.md).

+*Note*: The convenience targets in the project Makefile require the Ninja build system.
+Other CMake generators can still be used by invoking CMake directly.
+Ninja builds in parallel by default.
+To limit or set the number of parallel build jobs, set `CMAKE_BUILD_PARALLEL_LEVEL`, for example `CMAKE_BUILD_PARALLEL_LEVEL=4 make release`.

 ### Building Reproducible Windows static binaries with Docker (any OS)

 1. Install Docker [https://docs.docker.com/engine/install/](https://docs.docker.com/engine/install/)